KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 <a name="reference-program"></a>
 ## Program

-A shader program, including its vertex and fragment shaders, and names of vertex shader attributes.
+A shader program, including its vertex and fragment shaders.

 **Related WebGL functions**: `attachShader()`, `bindAttribLocation()`, `createProgram()`, `deleteProgram()`, `getProgramParameter()`, `getProgramInfoLog()`, `linkProgram()`, `useProgram()`, and `validateProgram()`